 This is the big point I try to make when I speak to young people: “Keep your overhead low.”

 The less you have to maintain, the more time you have to do what you want to do.

 Sometimes the words don’t come.
-So I make pictures.
+That’s when I make pictures.
+(And vice versa.)

 I hate writing.
 What I really love is reading.
 I tell people I became a professional writer so I could be a professional reader.
 (Adam Phillips: “I had never had any desire to be a writer.
 I wanted to be a reader.”)